aymanfarhat/kafka2pubsub/README.md

     A[Start] --> B[Get truststore and keystore passwords from Google Secret Manager] B --> C[Read messages from a Kafka topic]
     C --> D[Publish messages to a Pubsub topic]
-    D --> E[Use the Direct Runner for local development and the Dataflow Runner for production deployment] E --> F[End]
 ```

 ## How to run